111222111/Tale-of-Two-Wastelands/README.md

 # Tale-of-Two-Wastelands
 A randomizer for the popular Tale of Two Wastelands mod.
-Comes with a few extra new worldspace mods that I felt fit into the game snugly and were recommended as a part of the Wasteland Survival Guide modpack, which is the basis for what is getting randomizes.
+Comes with a few extra new worldspace mods that I felt fit into the game snugly and were recommended as a part of the Wasteland Survival Guide modpack, which is the basis for what is getting randomized.
 Does not include any faction-specific content mods like the Yet To Be Released Long 15 Expansion or the Nova Arizona mod for compatibility reasons (I mostly don't want to include them because that's a lot of free checks once you fail the respective group's reputation checks, plus I would have to make a lot of new checks in the first place and I CBA to do that.)

 ## Goals
 - Blowing up the Enclave Mobile Base (Fallout 3 main Quest Completion)